 In January 2018, NIST provided a great high-level overview of code signing, its threats, and some best practices to follow.
 This blog post extends on NIST’s overview with suggestions on how an enterprise can build such a system.
 In particular, we’ll focus on the signing aspect of a code signing system.
-In a future blog post, we will focus on how to implement a signature verification system.

 Which Companies Need To Sign Code?

 You might be tempted to think that establishing a rigorous and secure code signing system isn’t necessary for your company.
 However, the reality is that if you’re producing software, you should be signing it.
 So the question you need to ask yourself is, “Does my company produce software?”

 Even if you are not a tech company, the answer is likely yes.
 Most companies have mobile apps and internal tools, at the very least.
 Even companies who you would never think to associate with producing software have Excel macros and PowerShell scripts to automate tasks.
 All of these things are in fact software, and, regardless if they were produced internally or by a third-party, or if they are to be used internally or externally, they should be code signed.

 Every enterprise is unique and made up of various teams, each with their own requirements.
 Every team will have different entities signing code, with each potentially using different keys.

 For example, the DevOps team may sign a lot of code in their CI/CD environment with mostly non-production keys.
 In this case, speed is of paramount importance and, since most systems are automated, using traditional multi-factor authentication (MFA) techniques may not always be possible.

 The Software Release team, on the other hand, may be signing code infrequently (e.g., quarterly) with production keys.
 In this case, security is the most critical factor.
 A proper code signing environment must be flexible enough to handle all uses without sacrificing security or performance, or otherwise hindering business processes.